Value Added Reseller Licence

 You must submit the Stage 1 Application Form to [email protected].

-If LSSA determines that the application meets the mandatory criteria it will notify the applicant of the result of the assessment and request that the applicant provides the Stage 2 Application Form to the Registrar-General within 30 business days or receiving notification from LSSA.
+• notify the Applicant of the result of the assessment and request that the Applicant provides the Stage 2 Application Form to the Registrar-General within 30 Business Days of receiving notification from LSSA.

 If LSSA determines that the application does not meet the Mandatory Criteria it will notify the applicant in writing of the assessment findings and inform the applicant of the right to appeal the decision.